BlockstreamResearch/bip-frost-dkg/README.md

 Eq has the following abstract interface:
 Every participant can invoke Eq(x) with an input value x.
 When Eq returns for a calling participant, it will return SUCCESS or FAIL to the calling participant.
  - SUCCESS means that it is guaranteed that all honest participants agree on the value x (but it may be the case that not all of them have established this fact yet).
 This means that the DKG was successful and the resulting aggregate key can be used, and the generated secret keys need to be retained.
-It may still be helpful to check with other participants out-of-band that they have all arrived at the SUCCESS state.
-(TODO explain)
  - FAIL means that it is guaranteed that no honest participant will output SUCCESS.
 In that case, the generated secret keys can safely be deleted.

 As long as Eq(x) has not returned for some participant, this participant does not know whether all honest participants agree on the value or whether some honest participants have output SUCCESS or will output SUCCESS.